bdcrops/module-declarative/README.md

 ![](docs/magento-2-declarative-schema-75-638.jpg)

 ###  Limitations of Declarative Schema?
+[](
  • Custom DDL operations are ignored.
 It supports only DDL operations that are present in MagentoFrameworkDBAdapterPdoMysql
  • Raw SQL in InstallSchema or UpgradeSchema scripts are ignored.
- • DDL statements in the Recurring file won’t be transferred to the new schema because the file needs to run during each installation or upgrade.
+ • DDL statements in the Recurring file won’t be transferred to the new schema because the file needs to run during each installation or upgrade.)
 ![](docs/magento-2-declarative-schema-76-638.jpg)